datacentric-machine-learning-research/icml2023/_pages/cfp.md

 (Time zone: Anywhere on Earth)
 * Paper Submission deadline: ~~03 February 2024~~ 08 February 2024
 * Notification of Acceptance: 03 March 2024
-* Camera Ready Copy due: Coming Soon
+* Camera Ready Copy due: 05 April 2024 (optional; but no-submit means we (i) cannot create link on our website and (ii) do not release the paper via open review)
+* Poster submission for virtual presenters: 26 April 2024
 * Workshop: 11 May 2024

 ### Topics and Theme